UntitledModGame/umg-mods/lootplot/PLANNING/other/_lp_notepad.md

 I wonder if there's a clean way we can make it generic, or if there's a helper we can create.

+# World-Context weirdness:
+How should we store world-contexts and stuff?
+Idea:
+For now, just store a singular, static context.